cryptocrew-validators/ics-simulation-tests/README.md

 Modify the `.env` file to set up the required environment variables.
 These variables determine the number of validators and the provider and consumer chains' repositories, versions, applications, home directories, Go sources, and genesis sources

 If you wish to use your own consumer addition proposal, it needs to be put into `files/user`.

+To lessen the strain on your internet connection and to speed up the setup process, it is recommended to use a caching server on your host machine.
+In the `.env` file, change the variable `CACHE_SERVER` to `true`.
+Squid caching server needs to be installed on your machine.
+On debian, you can install it with this command:

+`apt install squid`

+An example configuration file can be found in config/squid_example.conf.

 ## Running the Test